Green Bay Packers vs. Seattle Seahawks NFL Week 10 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Green Bay and its opponents have scored at least 49 points -- this matchup's point total -- just two times this year.
+- Green Bay and its opponents have scored at least 48.5 points -- this matchup's over/under -- only twice this season.

-- Seattle's games have gone over 49 points in two opportunities this season.
+- Seattle and its opponents have combined to score more than 48.5 points in two games this season.

-- This contest's over/under is 7.9 points greater than the 41.1 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 41.1 points per game, 7.4 fewer than this contest's over/under.

-- Packers games have an average total of 48.5 points this season, 0.5 fewer than Sunday's over/under.
+- Packers games this season have an average total of 48.5, the same value as Sunday's over/under.

-- In 2020, games involving the Seahawks have averaged a total of 48.9 points, 0.1 fewer than this game's set over/under.
+- The 48.5-point total for this game is 0.4 points below the 48.9 points per game average total in Seahawks games this season.

 Packers stats and trends

-- The Packers have an ATS record of 4-1 in their five games when favored by 3.5 points or more so far this season.
+- The Packers are 4-1 ATS when favored by 3.5 points or more this season.

-- Green Bay's games this year have eclipsed the over/under two times in nine opportunities (22.2%).
+- Green Bay's games this year have hit the over on only two of nine set point totals (22.2%).

-- Green Bay is 7-0 against the spread and 7-0 overall in games when it scores more than 21.1 points.
+- When Green Bay records more than 21.1 points, it is 7-0 against the spread and 7-0 overall.

-- This year, the Packers have turned the ball over eight times, while the Seahawks have forced eight.
+- The Packers have eight giveaways this season, while the Seahawks have eight takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Seahawks.